ThomasFinnern/LangMan4Dev/README.md

 #### Translation collection

-collect old translation or translations from different sources into one collection Refer to this collection if translation is not found "en-GB"="de-DE"
+Collect old translation or translations from different sources into one collection Refer to this collection if translation is not found "en-GB"="de-DE"
    "Exit"="Ausgang"